 Students who successfully complete Level I receive 16 university credits (the equivalent of four undergraduate classes) which will apply to the student's academic degree, and advance to Level II.

 Level II AEP students take two courses in advanced English and two content courses.
 Upon completion, they are deemed ready to enter the undergraduate degree program.

 - Introduction to Literature

 - First content course of the student's choice*

 - Second content course of the student's choice*

-*As content courses, AEP II students typically take classes towards the student's major or the Liberal Studies Requirement (link to LSR).
+*As content courses, AEP II students typically take classes towards the student's major or the Liberal Studies Requirement.
 Students who have not yet selected a major may also take an exploratory course in whichever subject they choose.
 Students may take any courses offered at Saint Michael's for which they have met the academic requirements.